 Now wait--the plot thickens--a new ion arrives.
 At 8.3 pH, carbonate ions show up, and the transition occurs from bicarbonate to carbonate ions.
 Dissolved hydroxides are not shown on the graph, unfortunately.
 They show up around 12 pH.
 The most common hydroxide in swimming pools is calcium hydroxide, which bleeds out of curing plaster, around a pH of 12.6.
 According to the National Plasterers Council, calcium hydroxide is the #1 reason pH and alkalinity rise during a pool startup.

 Alkalinity buffers (stabilizes) the pH of water by neutralizing acids.
-It makes it more difficult for pH to fluctuate or bounce, and is also a positive contributing factor to the Langelier Saturation Index (aka corrosion index).
+It makes it more difficult for pH to fluctuate or bounce, and is also a positive contributing factor to the Langelier Saturation Index (aka the LSI, or corrosion index).

 Technically, alkalinity buffers pH by either providing or absorbing a Hydrogen ion (H+) as needed.
 So when acid is added, carbonate ions can absorb Hydrogen to create bicarbonate ions.
 This is an equilibrium, just like pH, so it can go the other way too.
 The equilibrium looks like this: